alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 deadlock in my research.
 Four classes is pushing it if I want to do good research, but I love my classes too much to drop any of them.
 Does learning [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) help my research?
 No. Absolutely not.
-Proving the existence of incompressible strings is still super awesome.
+Is proving the existence of incompressible strings super awesome?
+Hell yes.

 I put in hours where I can, but my schedule is busy, and once again I can't put in as many as I'd like.
 Still, I have some interesting results, showing that with enough training time I can get a program to self-learn heuristics for playing Connect Four.
-It's not amazing (Connect Four is a solved game) (LINK), but my AI beats me over half the time, so it's not nothing.
+It's not amazing (Connect Four [is a solved game](http://www.informatik.uni-trier.de/~fernau/DSL0607/Masterthesis-Viergewinnt.pdf)), but my AI beats me over half the time, so it's not nothing.

 Unfortunately, my approach requires lots of computation time, and running experiments is becoming infeasible.